-C. Materials released by the HHSA pursuant to an informal request for discovery, or after a formal motion to compel discovery has been granted, will be subject to the following conditions unless the conditions are modified by a judicial officer:
+- C. Materials released by the HHSA-CWS pursuant to an informal request for discovery, or after a formal motion to compel discovery has been granted, will be subject to the following conditions unless the conditions are modified by a judicial officer: - 1.
+Counsel for the parties may make such copies of the records and information obtained through discovery as are necessary for the preparation and presentation of the case. - 2.
+Records and information obtained through discovery must be kept in a confidential manner and must not be released, directly or indirectly, to members of the media or any other individuals not directly connected with the court proceeding.

-- 1. All records and information obtained through discovery and any copies thereof are in the constructive possession and custody of the court and must be returned to the court at the conclusion of the court proceedings, including all appeals and writs brought in the case, if requested by the judicial officer. - 2.
-Use of records and information obtained through discovery for use in a juvenile court proceeding is limited to that proceeding only. - 3.
-Counsel for the parties may make such copies of the records and information obtained through discovery as are necessary for the preparation and presentation of the case.
-Counsel is responsible for returning all such copies to the court at the conclusion of the proceeding, if requested by the judicial officer. - 4.
-Records and information obtained through discovery must be kept in a confidential manner and must not be released, directly or indirectly, to members of the media or any other individuals not directly connected with the court proceeding. - 5.
-Records and information may be reviewed by the parties, their counsel, and any investigator or expert witness retained by counsel to assist in the preparation of the case.
-Any such person reviewing the records or information must be made familiar with the terms of this rule. - 6.
-All reasonable costs incurred in the reproduction of records under this rule will be the responsibility of the party seeking the records. - D. Any discovery matters not addressed here by this rule or California Rules of Court, rule 5.546 will be treated as a Request for Disclosure of Juvenile Case File (Judicial Council form JV-570) pursuant to Welfare and Institutions Code section 827 and California Rules of Court, rule 5.552, upon a noticed motion showing good cause as set forth in subdivision B. above.
+- 3. Records and information may be reviewed by the parties, their counsel, any investigator or expert witness retained by counsel to assist in the preparation of the case., or any attorney or guardian ad litem appointed pursuant to rule 6.5.1.
+Any such person reviewing the records or information must be made familiar with the terms of this rule. - 4.
+All reasonable costs incurred in the reproduction of records under this rule will be the responsibility of the party seeking the records. - D. Any discovery matters not addressed here by this rule or California Rules of Court, rule 5.546 will be treated as a Petition for Access to Juvenile Case File (Judicial Council form JV-570) pursuant to Welfare and Institutions Code section 827 and California Rules of Court, rule 5.552, upon a noticed motion showing good cause as set forth in subdivision B. above.

 (Adopted 1/1/1990; Renum.
 7/1/2001; Rev. 1/1/2002; Renum.
-1/1/2006; Rev. 1/1/2008; Rev. 1/1/2010; Rev. 1/1/2012)
+1/1/2006; Rev. 1/1/2008; Rev. 1/1/2010; Rev. 1/1/2012; Rev. 1/1/2022)